harvard-dce/dce-paella-opencast/README.md

 -----

 The extensions and overrides in this module need to be copied into the Opencast paella-opencast build prior to building that module.
+See reference sample/gulpfile.js

 Development
 -----------

 **Local development**

-To avoid having to run `npm publish` and `npm install` from the dce-paella-opencast and dce-paella-extensions repositories just to see if a change worked in the context of opencast paella player, you can:
+To avoid having to commit and push changes from this directory (dce-paella-opencast) and dce-paella-extensions just to see if a change worked in the context of opencast paella player, you can:

-- From inside your local dce-paella-opencast and dce-paella-extensions directories, run `npm link` (with sudo if your global node_modules is in a place that requires it).
+- This local dce-paella-opencast and your local dce-paella-extensions directories, run `npm link` (with sudo if your global node_modules is in a place that requires it).
-- From this directory, run `npm link dce-paella-extensions` and `npm link dce-paella-opencast`.
+- From your local Opencast hudce modules/engage-player-paella directory, run `npm link dce-paella-extensions` and `npm link dce-paella-opencast`.
 Now there will be a symlink-like link to those project directories.
-- Run `gulp default` from this directory to build the opencast player using the linked local directories.
+- Run `gulp default` from the modules/engage-player-paella directory to build the opencast player using the linked local directories.